 Here are the most frequent reasons why many people choose this treatment:

-Most frequently patients seek enamel bonding for cosmetic reasons.
+Most frequently patients seek composite bonding for cosmetic reasons.
 The effects of wear and tooth surface loss as described above, as well as discolouration, chipping, crooked or “gappy” teeth, can all prompt people to seek a solution to enhance their smile.
-Enamel bonding gives us the opportunity to treat and manage such concerns, often without any further damage to the tooth structure.
+Composite bonding gives us the opportunity to treat and manage such concerns, often without any further damage to the tooth structure.

-For more information or to book a free consultation click here or call 01423 565432
+For more information or to book a consultation click here or call 01423 565432